ilent2/ott/docs/Bsc.rst

 `Bsc` classes
 #############

-This page contains information about the beam shape coefficient classes (Bsc) currently implemented in the toolbox.
+This section contains information about the beam shape coefficient classes (Bsc) currently implemented in the toolbox.
+These classes can be used to describe optical tweezers beams in a basis of vector spherical wave functions.
+The classes provide functions for translating beams, visualising beams and overloads for adding beams.
+Most of the core functionality is provided in the base class :class:`+ott.Bsc`.
+Classes inheriting from this class typically only need to define the beam creation code specific to that type of beam.

 .. contents::
    :depth: 3